PRIVATE THERAPY

-I am so happy you are seeking support for your teen.
+I am so happy you are seeking support for your teen or yourself.
 I understand the worry you may feel because your teen is struggling.
-I’ve been there with my kids!
+I’ve been there!

-I also understand what this can do to your mental health and the health of your family and their siblings.
-The struggle is real and you may feel hopeless and overwhelmed at times but there is help available to all of you.
+I also understand what this can do to your mental health and the well-being of your family and their siblings.
+The struggle is real and you may feel hopeless and overwhelmed at times but there is help available to all of you!
 You don’t have to go through this alone.

 Areas of Experience: